A Triple Threat

-For graduating student Sofia Noelle Peña y Lillo, the answer was simple: pursue all three.
+For Sofia Noelle Peña y Lillo, the answer was simple: pursue all three.

-“I felt like, if I can do one, I can do two,” Peña y Lillo says.
+“I felt like, if I can do one, I can do two,” Peña y Lillo said.
 “And if I can do two, well heck, I’ll do a third one.”

-This spring, Peña y Lillo will graduate with majors in media studies, media production and film studies.
-As if that weren’t already remarkable, she’ll do so having earned the College of Media, Communication and Information’s William W. White Outstanding Graduate Award in the Department of Media Studies.
+This spring, Peña y Lillo graduated with majors in Media Studies, Media Production and Film Studies.
+As if that weren’t already remarkable, she did so having earned the College of Media, Communication and Information’s William W. White Outstanding Graduate Award in the Department of Media Studies.

-The middle child of a Puerto Rican mother and Bolivian father, Peña y Lillo is a first-generation student––though not the first in her family to attend CU Boulder.
-Her older sister, Bianca Peña y Lillo, earned her bachelor’s degree in psychology in 2011.
+The middle child of a Puerto Rican mother and Bolivian father, Peña y Lillo was a first-generation college student––though not the first in her family to attend CU Boulder.
+Her older sister, Bianca Peña y Lillo, earned her bachelor’s degree in Psychology in 2011.

 Reflecting on where her interest in pursuing media began, Peña y Lillo recalls watching The Cove, a documentary about dolphin hunting in Japan, when she was just 11 years old.

 "I just remember watching it like five times the first week it came out,” she says.
 “And I got something different out of it each time.”

 She was intrigued, she says, by how many different dimensions there were to the story: economic, cultural and ethical

 "When I watched it I was far too young, but it’s probably also why I remember it really well,” she says.
 “I just really love good storytelling that resonates.”